Daniella Karagach: Personal life

 Karagach was introduced to Russian professional dancer Pasha Pashkov through their respective coaches; she was 16 years old at the time, and he was 22.
-They began dating amidst their training shortly after Karagach turned 16, in 2010.
+They began dating amidst their training in 2011.
 Pashkov proposed on January 1, 2012, and they were married on July 18, 2014.
 They launched an online dance program in 2020 to prepare engaged couples for their first dance.
 On July 19, 2025, to commemorate their eleventh wedding anniversary, Karagach and Pashkov renewed their vows in Cabo San Lucas, Mexico.

 After learning that she was pregnant in July 2022, Karagach suffered a miscarriage at five weeks gestation.
 Four months later, she and Pashkov announced that they were expecting a rainbow baby.
 Their daughter, Nikita Sofia Pashkova, was born on May 30, 2023.